 The field of international legal history finds itself at a crossroads.
-After some decades, the tone of the literature on the "turn to history" has turned from celebration to self-critique.1 Indeed, the last couple of years have witnessed increased calls to pursue new directions in international legal history, departing from the "well-worn paths" initially explored.2 In this vein, some urge for a localized approach to the study of "legal politics,"3 while others push for a "history of international law in the vernacular,"4 a "grassroots analysis,"5 or a "radical historical critique."6 In my own work, I have argued for a (new) materialist approach,7 which resonates with other broader drives for the retrieval of Marxist perspectives in international legal history.6 Moreover, the "marked absences" of class, gender, and race from the traditional canon of the discipline seem like an increasingly inexcusable exclusion.6 In sum, the stage is set for a profound reconsideration of the aims, methodologies, and archives of contemporary international legal history.
+After some decades, the tone of the literature on the "turn to history" has turned from celebration to self-critique.1 Indeed, the last couple of years have witnessed increased calls to pursue new directions in international legal history, departing from the "well-worn paths" initially explored.2 In this vein, some urge for a localized approach to the study of "legal politics,"3 while others push for a "history of international law in the vernacular,"4 a "grassroots analysis,"5 or a "radical historical critique."6 In my own work, I have argued for a (new) materialist approach,7 which resonates with other broader drives for the retrieval of Marxist perspectives in international legal history.8 Moreover, the "marked absences" of class, gender, and race from the traditional canon of the discipline seem like an increasingly inexcusable exclusion.9 In sum, the stage is set for a profound reconsideration of the aims, methods, and archives of contemporary international legal history.

-1 For a broad overview, see Ignacio de la Rasilla, International Law and History: Modern Interfaces (Cambridge: Cambridge University Press, 2021).
-See also Anne Orford, International Law and the Politics of History (Cambridge: Cambridge University Press, 2021).
+1 For a broad overview, see Ignacio de la Rasilla, International Law and History: Modern Interfaces (Cambridge: Cambridge University Press, 2021); Anne Orford, International Law and the Politics of History (Cambridge: Cambridge University Press, 2021); Annabel Brett, Megan Donaldson, and Martti Koskenniemi (eds.), History, Politics, Law (Cambridge: Cambridge University Press, 2021).